 Swelling or redness in arm or leg

 If you are having chest pain or breathing problems, go to your local ER.

 How DVT Is Diagnosed

 The most common test to find out if you have a DVT is the Doppler scan or Doppler ultrasound.

 The most common test to find out if you have a PE is a CT scan.
-A chest x-ray or magnetic resonance imaging (MRI) may also be used.
+You may also have a chest x-ray or magnetic resonance imaging (MRI).

 Most DVTs and PEs are treated with blood thinning medicines.
 These are the same medicines that can be used to prevent DVT and PE from forming.
 They are used in higher doses or for longer periods of time when used to treat a DVT or PE.
 Blood thinners will help prevent a clot from getting bigger and new clots from forming.
 Blood thinners can be given by mouth, by injection into the skin or into the vein (IV).

 Compression socks are often used to help increase blood flow while the clot dissolves.
-You should keep the arm or leg that has a blood clot raised above the level of your heart.
 This helps to decrease swelling as the clot shrinks.
 Some patients who have a very high risk for blood clots have a filter placed in a large blood vessel.
 This prevents a DVT in the leg from moving up to the lung.
 It would be placed by a surgeon in the operating room.
 Most filters should be removed a few weeks after placement.

 Some patients have good results from blood thinners at home, even if they do not have a blood clot.
-These blood thinners are often used for about 2-4 weeks after hospital discharge.
+These blood thinners are often used for about 2-4 weeks after going home.
 If you will be using a blood thinner that is injected into the skin, be sure you know how to give this medicine.